Young parents and their child celebrating a successful Labour Day road trip to a Queensland beach

 When is Labour Day this year?

-Unlike the rest of the states except the Northern Territory, Labour Day in Queensland falls on the first Monday in May.
+Unlike the rest of the states except the Northern Territory, Labour Day in Queensland is held on the first Monday in May each year .
 That means it’s outside school holidays, so you hopefully won’t have to battle the crowds for the best campsite or a spot on the beach.

 If you want to join in the Labour Day spirit and celebrate the ongoing achievements of Queensland workers, you can check with your local union to see if they’re organising a march.
 But if you’d rather reflect on the day by doing as little work as possible, read on to find some inspiration for your Labour Day getaway.